Struct FileDecoder

 pub fn with_require_alignment(self, require_alignment: bool) -> Self

-Specifies whether or not array data in input buffers is required to be properly aligned.
+Specifies if the array data in input buffers is required to be properly aligned.

 If require_alignment is true, this decoder will return an error if any array data in the input buf is not properly aligned.
 Under the hood it will use [arrow_data::ArrayDataBuilder::build] to construct [arrow_data::ArrayData].